Its History

 S. XXI

-They dreamed, why not, that one day it would be the best Cathedral of the Archbishop of Seville and future Patriarch of the Indies; that the most splendid liturgical worship of the metropolis of Seville would be celebrated in it; That its visitors were astonished to walk under its Gothic vaults, to discover its multiform iconography (painting, sculpture, gold and silver work, fabrics, choral books, stained glass windows), filling the most diverse Gothic and Renaissance chapels, to arrive later to find themselves, in the backwater of the Patio de los Naranjos, with the bibliographical and documentary jewels that are guarded in the Archives and Chapter Library, portico of a singular sancta sanctorum: the Biblioteca Colombina.
-Stone by stone they see this impressive “hollow mountain” grow, under the stern gaze of the Giralda, lady of Seville.
+They dreamed, why not, that one day it would be the best Cathedral of the Archbishop of Seville and future Patriarch of the Indies; that the most splendid liturgical worship of the metropolis of Seville would be celebrated in it.
+They envisioned visitors being astonished to walk under its Gothic vaults and to discover its diverse iconography (painting, sculpture, gold and silver work, fabrics, choral books, stained glass windows) filling the various Gothic and Renaissance chapels.
+Later, these visitors would find themselves in the tranquil Patio de los Naranjos, where bibliographical and documentary treasures are safeguarded in the Archives and Chapter Library, leading to a unique sanctum sanctorum: the Colombina Library.
+Stone by stone, they watched this impressive “hollow mountain” grow under the stern gaze of the Giralda, the lady of Seville.